rokath/trice/docs/TriceUserGuide.md

         Serial port stopbit, options: 1.5, 2 (default "1")
   -suffix string
         Append suffix to all lines, options: any string.
-  -targetEndianess string
+  -triceEndianness string
         Target endianness trice data stream.
-Option: "bigEndian". (default "littleEndian") -tcp string
+Option: "bigEndian". (default "littleEndian") -ts string
-        TCP address for an external receiver like Putty: In "Terminal" enable "Implicit CR in every CR", In "Session" Connection type:"Other:Telnet", specify "hostname:port" here like "localhost:64000"
-  -testTable
-        Generate testTable output and ignore -prefix, -suffix, -ts, -color.
-This is a bool switch.
-It has no parameters.
-Its default value is false.
-If the switch is applied its value is true.
-  -til string
-        Short for '-idlist'.
-         (default "til.json")
-  -ts string
         PC timestamp for logs and logfile name, options: 'off|none|UTCmicro|zero' This timestamp switch generates the timestamps on the PC only (reception time), what is good enough for many cases.
         "LOCmicro" means local time with microseconds.
 "UTCmicro" shows timestamps in universal time.
-        When set to "off" no PC timestamps displayed.
+When set to "off" no PC timestamps displayed. (default "LOCmicro")
-        If you need target timestamps you need to get the time inside the target and send it as TRICE* parameter.
-         (default "LOCmicro")
-  -ttsf string
+  -tsf0 string
-        Target timestamp format string at start of each line, if target timestamps existent (configured).
+        Target stamp format string at start of each line, if no target stamps existent (configured).
 Use "" to suppress existing target timestamps.
+If several trices form a log line only the timestamp of first trice ist displayed. (default "tim:             ")
+  -tsf16 string
+        Target stamp format string at start of each line, if 16-bit target stamps existent (configured).
+Use "" to suppress existing target timestamps.
+If several trices form a log line only the timestamp of first trice ist displayed.
+The default is us format with underscore. (default "tim:      %2d_%03d ")
+  -tsf32 string
-If several trices form a log line only the timestamp of first trice ist displayed. (default "time:%9d ")
+        Target stamp format string at start of each line, if 32-bit target stamps existent (configured).
+Use "" to suppress existing target timestamps.
+If several trices form a log line only the timestamp of first trice ist displayed.
+The default is 3 fields with underscore. (default "tim:%4d_%03d_%03d ")
   -u    Short for '-unsigned'. (default true) -unsigned
         Hex, Octal and Bin values are printed as unsigned values. (default true)